msiebert/msiebert.github.io/_posts/2015-06-13-calling-javascript-from-scalajs.md

 ***Update***

-Sébastien made a great suggestion: when defining the Scala binding for Javascript, use the JSName annotation to avoid creating a bunch of traits, thus, the code example above would become the following:
+Sébastien made a great suggestion: when defining the Scala binding for Javascript, use the JSName annotation to avoid creating a bunch of traits (and the package object), thus, the code example above would become the following:

 {% highlight scala %}
 import scala.scalajs.js
 import scala.scalajs.js.annotation.JSName
-import scalajs.js.GlobalScope

-package object goog extends GlobalScope {
-    val Auth: Auth = js.native
-}

 @JSName("gapi.auth")
-sealed trait Auth extends js.Object {
+object Auth extends js.Object {
   def authorize(...): Unit = js.native
 }
 {% endhighlight %}